adrishbiswas/Simple-Hyprland-Rice/README.md

 sudo pacman -S rofi waybar swww cmatrix cowsay alacritty ttf-jetbrains-mono-nerd power-profiles-daemon impala bluetui wiremix iwd
 ```
--This command will install all the dependencies for dotfiles.
+- This command will install all the dependencies for dotfiles.

  **STEP 02 -**